ngaut/stackvm/spec.md

     "output_var": "embedded_chunks"
   }
 }
-5. condition
+5. jmp_if
-Purpose: Evaluates a condition using the LLM and executes one of two branches based on the result.
+   Purpose: Conditionally jumps to specified sequence numbers based on the evaluation of a condition using the LLM.

    Parameters:

-prompt: The condition prompt to provide to the LLM.
-Can be a direct string or a variable reference. context (optional): Additional context for the LLM.
+   - `condition_prompt`: The prompt to evaluate the condition.
 Can be a direct string or a variable reference.
+   - `context` (optional): Additional context for the LLM.
+Can be a direct string or a variable reference.
-true_branch: A list of instructions to execute if the condition evaluates to true.
+   - `jump_if_true`: The `seq_no` to jump to if the condition evaluates to true.
-false_branch: A list of instructions to execute if the condition evaluates to false.
+   - `jump_if_false`: The `seq_no` to jump to if the condition evaluates to false.

-The prompt should explicitly require the LLM to return a JSON result with the following schema:
-{
-  "result": boolean,
-  "explanation": string
-}

    Example:

    {
      "seq_no": 4,
-  "type": "condition",
+     "type": "jmp_if",
      "parameters": {
-    "prompt": "Is {{number}} even?
+       "condition_prompt": "Is {{number}} even?
 Respond with a JSON object in the following format:\n{\n  \"result\": boolean,\n  \"explanation\": string\n}\nWhere 'result' is true if the number is even, false otherwise, and 'explanation' provides a brief reason for the result.", "context": null,
-    "true_branch": [
-      {
-        "seq_no": 5,
+       "jump_if_true": 5,
-        "type": "assign",
-        "parameters": {
-          "value": "The number is even.",
-          "var_name": "result"
+       "jump_if_false": 6
      }
-      }
-    ],
-    "false_branch": [
-      {
-        "seq_no": 6,
-        "type": "assign",
-        "parameters": {
-          "value": "The number is odd.",
-          "var_name": "result"
-        }
-      }
-    ]
-  }
-}

-Expected LLM response format:
-{
-  "result": true,
-  "explanation": "The number is divisible by 2 without a remainder, making it even."
    }
 6. reasoning
 Purpose: Provides a detailed chain of thoughts of the plan's reasoning, analysis, and steps.